tslenter/RSPROGRAMMER/README.md

 Capabilities: Configure multiple devices with the same configuration.
 All output will be written to a plain text file.

 Created for: To update logging configuration for all network devices of the same type.
+Can be used for other configurations!

 ## 2. Usage
 Run as single cli command with multiple remote commands do: